Brazil's Bolsonaro hospitalized with intestinal obstruction

 Bolsonaro posted a photo of himself on Twitter in the hospital bed, giving a thumbs up.
 He wrote that more tests will be done for a possible surgery.

-Bolsonaro, 66, has experienced a series of medical issues since he was stabbed in the abdomen on the campaign trail in 2018.
+Bolsonaro, 66, has experienced a series of medical issues and underwent several surgeries since he was stabbed in the abdomen on the campaign trail in 2018.
 At the time, the president was operated on by Dr. Antônio Luiz Macedo, whose team is overseeing his treatment in Sao Paulo.
-Television network Globo reported Macedo himself was on vacation in the Bahamas and awaiting a flight back to Sao Paulo.
+Macedo was on vacation and expected to return to Sao Paulo this afternoon, Bolsonaro wrote on Twitter.

 The president was admitted to hospital in July for another intestinal obstruction, following days in which he appeared to struggle with speaking at times and said he suffered from hiccups that could go uninterrupted for days.
 At the time, he didn’t require surgery to recover.